tmcgilchrist/herbage/README.markdown

  * Recommendations on plants or feedback on how they are going.
  * Map with flowering slider, showing what will be flowering at particular times so you can plan a garden around it.
  * Intelligent agent to recommend fixes/solutions to common plant issues. ie describe leaf colour, soil condition, etc and come up with some solutions to try.
+ * Link to sellers of plants, seeds and related equipment.
+ * Social by having notifications, follow other people and forum/comments on peoples work
+ * Landscape designers and other professionals could have personalised space to showcase their work with pictures and explaination.
+As an alternative to having their own site?
+ *

 ## Location